Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Stability in Ecology and Model Setup

-Other key ingredients for model selection are the choice of the sign of interactions $\alpha_{ij}$ and $\alpha_{ji}$ and the graph structure of inter-species interactions.
+Other key ingredients for model selection are the choice of the sign of interactions $\alpha_{ij}$ and $\alpha_{ji}$ \cite{mambuca2022dynamical, barbier2018generic, allesina2012} and the graph structure of inter-species interactions \cite{mambuca2022dynamical, marcus2022local}.
 The first aspect is related to which type of ecological behaviour determines the inter-species interactions: mutualistic (both positive), competitive (both negative), or predator-prey (of opposite sign).
 The first two cases will be also called sign-symmetric and the last sign-antisymmetric.
 The interaction graph structure that can be considered spans from fully connected graphs to several types of sparse graphs.
-In this work we focus on the influence of short and long cycles on sparse graphs, therefore we will discuss and compare the results obtained on tree graphs (no cycles), Erd\H{o}s-R\'{e}nyi graphs (typical cycles of $O(\log(S^*))$), and pure Husimi trees (cycles of fixed, short, length).
+In this work we focus on the influence of short and long cycles on sparse graphs, therefore we will discuss and compare the results obtained on tree graphs (no cycles), Erd\H{o}s-R\'{e}nyi graphs (typical cycles with a length of the order $O(\log(S^*))$, and only a finite number of cycles of fixed length~\cite{bianconi2005loops}), and pure Husimi trees (cycles of fixed, short, length).

 All the ecologically motivated characteristics of the random matrices ${\bf B}_{\rm Id}$, ${\bf B}$ and ${\bf J}$ highlighted and discussed in this section will be encoded in the different types of random matrix models introduced in the next section.
 In that context the ecological notation is abandoned in favour of a more general random matrix notation where $N$ is the size of the matrix instead of $S$ or $S^*$, and a random diagonal matrix called ${\bf D}$ can either represent the diagonal matrix of inverse carrying capacities, or contain the elements of the vector of abundances $\vec{N}^*$.